🪞 The Problem Isn't You. It's What You Were Taught.

 The second root is quieter.
 It doesn't announce itself.
 It just slowly makes real human connection feel like less than what you were promised.

 Traditional East Asian social structures, for all their limitations, were built around long-term relational commitment.
 Companionship was embedded in family networks and community.
 It was sustained by shared responsibility over time, not by romantic intensity in any single moment.
-It wasn't perfect, and it carried its own pressures.
-But it produced something that is increasingly rare today: durable, consistent human presence.
+It wasn't perfect and it carried its own pressures, but it produced something that is increasingly rare today: durable, consistent human presence.

 What replaced it is a mix of media-shaped expectations and digital interaction that has quietly changed how people understand connection.
 K-dramas, widely consumed across East Asia and among diaspora communities globally, depict romantic relationships as intense, visually perfect and emotionally available in ways that no real person can maintain across an ordinary life.
-Dating apps turned the process of meeting people into a product evaluation cycle, with ghosting normalised as a painless exit and the number of matches mistaken for genuine opportunity.
+Dating apps turned the process of meeting people into a product evaluation cycle, with ghosting normalized as a painless exit and the number of matches mistaken for genuine opportunity.

 What the mirror got wrong

-What media teaches What real companionship looks like
+| What media teaches | What real companionship looks like |

-Intense, constant emotional availability Consistent presence, including ordinary and undramatic days
+| Intense, constant emotional availability | Consistent presence, including ordinary and undramatic days |

-Perfect timing, perfect communication Repair after miscommunication, which is the actual skill that sustains connection
+| Perfect timing, perfect communication | Repair after miscommunication, which is the actual skill that sustains connection |

-Instant chemistry or nothing Familiarity that builds slowly and deepens rather than fades
+| Instant chemistry or nothing | Familiarity that builds slowly and deepens rather than fades |

-Ghosting as a clean exit Direct communication, uncomfortable but honest, and the only real foundation for trust
+| Ghosting as a clean exit | Direct communication, uncomfortable but honest and the only real foundation for trust |

 How These Two Roots Feed Each Other

 When the achievement system teaches you that your value is tied to your output, you start hiding the parts of yourself that aren't performing.
-The confusion, the exhaustion, the private doubt about whether the path you're on is even one you chose.
+The confusion, the exhaustion, the private doubt about whether the path you're on is even the one you chose.
 You don't share those things with family, because family is often part of the same system that tied your worth to your results.
-You don't share them with a partner, because relationships have become another space where you feel pressure to appear capable and put together.
+You don't share them with a partner, because relationships have become another space where you feel pressured to appear capable and put together.
 The people closest to you end up knowing a curated version of you, not the real one.
-Isolation sets in, not because you are physically alone, but because the actual you isn't present in any of your relationships.
+Isolation sets in, not because you are physically alone, but because the actual you isn't present in any of your core relationships.

 What Healing Actually Looks Like at the Root